Strong path convergence from Loewner driving function convergence

-\begin{proof} For $\ka\le4$ this holds trivially since $\sle_\ka$ is a.s.\ simple.
-It is also not hard to show that when $\kappa \in (4,8)$, the path $\sle_\kappa$ is almost surely time-separated.
-A much stronger set of results is proved for the so-called $\sle_{\kappa; \kappa - 4, \kappa-4}$ process in \cite[\S3]{dubedat}.
-The set $X$ of cut point times of an $\sle_{\kappa; \kappa-4, \kappa-4}$ curve $\gam_0$ is shown to have the same law as the range of a stable subordinator with index $2-\kappa/4$ (and in particular is totally disconnected) (\cite[Corollary 13]{dubedat}), and the path $\gam_0$ a.s.\ never revisits a cut point, so that $\gam$ is injective on $X$.
-Given the cut point times, the driving function restricted to each interval of $[0,\infty) \setminus X$ (modulo additive constant) is independent of the driving function (modulo additive constant) restricted to the other intervals (see \cite[\S3]{dubedat}, Lemma 12 and Corollary 13).
+$\sle_\ka$ ($\ka<8$) misses $\Psi$ a.s.
+Thus, to apply our result to $\sle$ curves, we need only show that the curves are a.s. time-separated: \begin{lem} Let $\gam$ be a (random) $\sle_\ka$ curve traveling from $-1$ to $1$.
+For $\ka<8$, $\gam\in\tspathsR$ a.s. \end{lem} \begin{pf} For $\ka\le4$ this holds trivially since $\sle_\ka$ is a.s. simple.
+It is also not hard to show that when $\kappa\in(4,8)$, the path $\sle _\kappa$ is almost surely time-separated.\vadjust{\goodbreak} A much stronger set of results is proved for the so-called $\sle_{\kappa; \kappa- 4, \kappa -4}$ process in~\cite{dubedat}, Section 3.
+The set $X$ of cut point times of an $\sle_{\kappa; \kappa-4, \kappa-4}$ curve $\gam_0$ is shown to have the same law as the range of a stable subordinator with index $2-\kappa/4$ (and in particular is totally disconnected) (\cite{dubedat}, Corollary 13), and the path $\gam_0$ a.s. never revisits a cut point, so that $\gam$ is injective on $X$.
+Given the cut point times, the driving function restricted to each interval of $[0,\infty) \setminus X$ (modulo additive constant) is independent of the driving function (modulo additive constant) restricted to the other intervals (see \cite{dubedat}, Section 3, Lemma 12 and Corollary 13).
 In other words, the increments corresponding to the various intervals are independent of one another.
-Each increment describes the ``bead'' traced by $\gam_0$ in between the two cut points, and it is easy to see that each bead has at least a positive probability of having its left and right boundaries both be non-trivial; thus there will almost certainly be countably many such beads between each pair of cut points, and this implies that $\gam_0(X)$ is a.s.\ totally disconnected, or equivalently, that the intersection of the left and right boundaries of $\gamma_0$ is totally disconnected.
-In between visits to $\R$, the trace of an $\sle_{\kappa}$ has a law which is absolutely continuous with that of $\sle_{\kappa; \kappa - 4, \kappa-4}$ \cite{schramm.wilson}.
-From this one may deduce that if $\gam$ is an $\sle_{\kappa}$ and $t$ is any fixed time, then the intersection of the left and right boundaries $L_t$ and $R_t$ of $K_t$ is also a.s.\ totally disconnected.
+Each increment describes the ``bead'' traced by $\gam_0$ in between the two cut points, and it is easy to see that each bead has at least a positive probability of having its left and right boundaries both be nontrivial; thus there will almost certainly be countably many such beads between each pair of cut points, and this implies that $\gam_0(X)$ is a.s. totally disconnected, or equivalently, that the intersection of the left and right boundaries of $\gamma_0$ is totally disconnected.
+In between visits to $\R$, the trace of an $\sle_{\kappa}$ has a~law which is absolutely continuous with that of $\sle_{\kappa; \kappa- 4, \kappa-4}$~\cite{schrammwilson}.
+From this one may deduce that if $\gam$ is an $\sle _{\kappa}$ and $t$ is any fixed time, then the intersection of the left and right boundaries $L_t$ and $R_t$ of $K_t$ is also a.s. totally disconnected.